charlesgoh/LevelUP-WebApp/README.md

 Resolve merge conflicts. <br/>
 **Important**: Create new Pull Request.
 Once all conflicts and issues have been resolved, proceed to merge.

+#### Resolving Merge Conflicts
+1. Notify all parties affected
+2. Resolve conflict together using Github's online **Web Editor**
+3. Delete redundant files.
+This is also an effective way to resolve merge conflicts

 ### Deleting Branch After Merge
 Three choices for deleting development branches:<br/>